Blacksocks/se302/TP_STM32/README.md

     chThdSleepMilliseconds(10);
 }
 ```
-I noticed that at the beginning of the communication come strange characters are received by USB.
+I noticed that at the beginning of the communication some strange characters are received by USB.

 ### Shell